Go Ad-Free

 logoThe People's Perspective on Medicine

-Toilet Seats Are a Touchy Topic
+Toilet Seats Are a Touchy Topic-Do You Have TP (Toilet Phobia)?

-TP is a Real Thing:
+TP Is a Real Thing:

 We had no idea Americans have such a fear and loathing of toilet seats.
 We discovered that when we received a letter from a reader of our syndicated newspaper column.
 She wanted to know a quick way to sterilize the seat in public restrooms.
 She complained that back pain had made it more difficult to crouch over grungy seats in movie theaters, gas stations and fast food restaurants.